tidyverse/haven/cran-comments.md

   ReadStat, SAS, SPSS and Stata - this are not misspelled.

 ## Reverse dependencies
-This is a new submission and has no reverse dependencies.
+This currently has no reverse dependencies.